Wanuskewin Heritage Park: Background

 Wanuskewin Heritage Park officially opened in June 1992.
 Scientific investigations in the area began in the early 1930s with the University of Saskatchewan now managing an archaeological research program at Wanuskewin with active archaeological digs.
 The Park was designated a Provincial Heritage Property in 1984, the only such site in Saskatchewan featuring prehistoric artifacts.
 It was named a National Historic Site in 1986.
 The following year Queen Elizabeth II unveiled a dedication plaque.
-In 2001, Prince Charles, was named Pisimwa Kamiwohkitahpamikohk, or, "the sun looks at him in a good way", by an elder in a ceremony at Wanuskewin.
+In 2001, King Charles III, then Prince of Wales, was named Pisimwa Kamiwohkitahpamikohk, meaning "the sun looks at him in a good way", by an elder in a ceremony at Wanuskewin.

 Wanuskewin's mission is to operate, on a sustainable basis, a Heritage Park under the leadership and guidance of First Nations people that contributes to increasing public awareness, understanding and appreciation of the cultural legacy of the Northern Plains First Nations people.

 During the peak summer season about 40–45 people are employed at the park.
 The place serves as: